A Guide To Liquidation Of Companies

 Any registered entity can apply for liquidation in UAE, including limited liability companies, free zone companies, and offshore companies.

-Entrepreneurs and sole proprietors may not apply for liquidation.
+Entrepreneurs and sole proprietors may not apply for Company liquidation in UAE.
 Their businesses are not registered entities.

-What do you need for a smooth liquidation?
+What do you need for a smooth Company liquidation?

 In the UAE, the process is strictly governed by Legislation.
 For example, LLC companies are subject to Federal Law No. 2 of 2015 on commercial company’s law, articles from 306 to 326.